Hrithik Tiwari

-Hrithik Tiwari (born 10 January 2002) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Goa.
+Hrithik Tiwari (born 10 January 2002) is an Indian professional footballer who plays as a goalkeeper for Indian Super League club Odisha.

 Club career

 Early career

-After spending his early years at SAI Guwahati, Hrithik joined the FC Goa youth set-up.
+After spending his early years at SAI Guwahati, Hrithik joined the Goa youth set-up.
 After a season with the youth teams, Hrithik was promoted to join the club's development team.
-Hrithik played a big part in helping Goa finish top of the Goa Zone of the Hero Elite League in 2019, before the season was cut short due to the pandemic.
+Hrithik played a pivotal part in helping Goa finish top of the Goa Zone of the Hero Elite League in 2019, before the season was cut short due to the pandemic.

-FC Goa
+Goa

-After impressive performances at youth level, Hrithik was promoted to the FC Goa senior team in 2021.
-Hritik made his senior debut for the club in the 2021 Durand Cup on 17 September 2021, playing the full 90 minutes and keeping a clean sheet against Jamshedpur FC II, as Goa won 5–0.
+After impressive performances at youth level, Hrithik was promoted to the Goa's senior team in 2021.
+Hritik made his senior debut for the club in the 2021 Durand Cup on 17 September 2021, playing the full 90 minutes and keeping a clean sheet against Jamshedpur II, as Goa won 5–0.

 Hrithik made his senior league debut on 6 March 2022 in the final game of the 2021–22 season, at home against Kerala Blasters.
 The game eventually ended in a 4–4 draw.

 However, Hrithik got no game time for the next two seasons, until the 2024–25 season.
-Following an injury to first-choice goalkeeper Laxmikant Kattimani, and second-choice goalkeeper Lara Sharma not at full fitness, Goa head coach Manolo Márquez trusted Hrithik against Bengaluru FC.
+Following an injury to first-choice goalkeeper Laxmikant Kattimani, and second-choice goalkeeper Lara Sharma not at full fitness, Goa head coach Manolo Márquez trusted Hrithik against Bengaluru.
 In the game, Hrithik went on to keep a clean sheet in an eventual 3–0 win for the Gaurs.
-Hrithik kept his place in the team, remaining first-choice goalkeeper even after Lara Sharma returned to full fitness.
+Later Hrithik kept his place in the team, remaining first-choice goalkeeper even after Lara Sharma returned to full fitness.

-On February 6, 2025, Hrithik saved a penalty from Diego Mauricio, as Goa went on to beat Odisha FC 2–1 at home.
+On February 6, 2025, Hrithik saved a penalty from Diego Mauricio, as Goa went on to beat Odisha 2–1 at home.